kalebkwok/Jobtracker/README.md

   <h3 align="center">Best-README-Template</h3>

   <p align="center">
-    An awesome README template to jumpstart your projects!
+   A Job Tranking Web that you can use to keep track of your job application process!
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />